About the Program

 At all locations, the Hand Fellow takes home call.
 Fellows are infrequently called to the emergency department for consultation, since these are taken care of by the orthopaedic residents.
 The fellows are expected to be in the chain of supervision, however.
 For all cases that go to the operating room, the fellow is expected to be present.

 Hand Call is shared with the Plastic Surgery Department.
 We take call approximately two weeks of the month, one week at a time beginning Monday morning.
 The fellow will be taking call with the Orthopaedic attending.
 Approximately two weeks and weekends per month will be free of call duties.

 Fellows are given one half-day per week (10% of time) for research while at the sponsoring institution.
 This time is free from clinical duties.
 Additional time may be granted.

 Facilities include the biomechanics laboratory and office, the orthopaedic library.
-Equipment includes materials testing machinery and other computing resources.
 Support is provided by the orthopaedic department, and intradepartmental funding is available for fellow research.
-Paid research personnel are available for research design, biomechanics testing, and other computing expertise.
+Paid research personnel are available for research design and other computing expertise.

 Please submit your application for Hand Surgery Fellowship through the ASSH (American Society for Surgery of the Hand) website: https://www.assh.org